PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI1.md

 ### 2. Philosophy of Artificial Intelligence (180 minutes)

 In this section, you will be made familiar with the various definitions of AI, and its related fields (e.g. cognitive science).
-The information required to sucessfully complete this section, can (to a greater extent) be found in the book Artificial Intelligence: A Modern Approach by Russell and Norvig (2020)<sup>[1](#footnote_1)</sup>.
+The information required to successfully complete this section, can (to a greater extent) be found in the book Artificial Intelligence: A Modern Approach by Russell and Norvig (2020)<sup>[1](#footnote_1)</sup>.
 You will be using this specific book throughout the programme.

 <img src="./images/ai_russell_norvig.jpg" alt="Book Russell and Norvig" width="250"/>